sigg3/clean_old_kernels/README.md

 0. Gets current kernel (uname -r)
 1. Searches for kernels installed in /boot
 2. Searches for symlink named vmlinuz* in /boot
-3. apt remove --purge kernels that are not current or symlinks*
+3. apt remove --purge kernels that are not current or symlinks* (* unless PURGE set to 1.
+Then only current is reserved.)

 Then it asks user for permission to purge the "unused" kernels from the system with apt.

-(* Unless PURGE is set to 1.
-Then only current kernel is kept)
+Pop_OS symlinks current (vmlinuz) and previous kernel (vmlinuz.old).

+User can create symlink of kernels they want to keep, e.g. ``sudo ln -s /boot/vmlinuz-5.13.0-7614-generic /boot/vmlinuz.keep``.

+# Exit codes
+0 ) Success

+1 ) Too few or can't determine number of kernels

+2 ) All installed kernels are reserved

+3 ) User aborted

 # This is dumb
 Yes.
 It's a dumb task I find myself googling once too often.
 So I created this script instead :)